Let’s Talk About Travel Insurance: The 6 Best Travel Insurance Companies

 World Nomads is an incredibly popular travel insurance company for backpackers, and for good reason.
 They’re reliable and their policies are affordable and customisable.
 Backpacker insurance is designed to cover continuous travel, often to multiple countries, over a prolonged period of time.
 World Nomads cover over 140 countries, including most major holiday and backpacker destinations.
 They have 2 plans: the Standard Plan and the Explorer Plan, so you can choose the right cover for you.

-If you’re a flexible traveller, World Nomads are one of the best travel insurance companies on this list.
+If you’re a flexible traveller, World Nomads is one of the best travel insurance companies on this list.
 They provide 24/7 emergency assistance, cover for over 200+ Adventure Activities and they work with reputable charities and NGOs, giving you the option to make a small donation to help fund a community development project as part of their Footprints program.

 The best travel insurance for Working Holidays: Go Walkabout

-Go Walkabout is a UK-based company, offering high quality insurance cover at affordable premiums.
+Go Walkabout is a UK-based company, offering high-quality insurance coverage at affordable premiums.
 They feature a range of policies, including COVID-19 cover and four specialist working holiday policies, so you can choose the right cover for you.
 The four Work Packs cover paid or voluntary work in a wide range of jobs for up to two years, including TEFL, farm work, fruit picking, working with animals, sports and dancing, and lifeguarding.
 Additionally, Go Walkabout offer four Activity Packs.
 Pack 1 covers an array of sports and adventurous activities and is included in your policy automatically, while packs 2, 3 and 4 can be added as an extra.
 Find out more about Go Walkabout’s comprehensive travel insurance here.

 The best travel insurance for Annual Multi-trips: True Traveller

 True Traveller was originally a travel company, not an insurance company, so their policies are designed by travellers for travellers.
 Their policies are also fully customisable.
-They cover 92 activities, with an Adventure Pack you can add to cover a further 41 activities, and their Extreme and Ultimate Packs covering even more.
+They cover 92 activities, with an Adventure Pack you can add to cover a further 41 activities, and their Extreme and Ultimate Packs cover even more.
 You can also add extra road, gadget and baggage cover.
 They provide a 24/7 Medical Assistance Service and have a partnership with AXA, one of the world’s largest and most trusted insurance companies.

 The best travel insurance for a Single Trip: the one that fits your needs

-We’re going to cheat on this one a little bit, because the best travel insurance for a single trip is whichever policy covers your needs at the best price.
+We’re going to cheat on this one a little bit because the best travel insurance for a single trip is whichever policy covers your needs at the best price.
 Single trips are usually a one-off holiday, but the length of coverage will depend on the company.
 So you’re going to have to do some shopping around.

 Using a price comparison website (moneysupermarket.com / comparethemarket.com / gocompare.com) can be the best way to find affordable travel insurance to meet your needs.

-Some package holiday brands, like TUI, include ATOL-protection on all their holidays and offer you the chance to add on extra protection underwritten by AXA at the checkout.
-The Post Office is a popular travel insurance option for UK travellers, while CoverWise is an AXA partner offering a variety of single trip policies with COVID-19 cover.
+Some package holiday brands, like TUI, include ATOL protection on all their holidays and offer you the chance to add on extra protection underwritten by AXA at the checkout.
+The Post Office is a popular travel insurance option for UK travellers, while CoverWise is an AXA partner offering a variety of single-trip policies with COVID-19 cover.

 Whereas US travellers could consider taking out a policy with Allianz Travel or Travelex, both leading travel insurance companies with full-coverage policies.